Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 	</GridPanel.rowDefinitions>
 </GridPanel>
 ```
 * **c.** Now it’s time for the controls that we want to arrange with the GridPanel.
-The declarations of the controls should be placed right after the enclosing tag for the GridPanel.rowDefinitions.
+The declarations of the controls should be placed right after the end tag of ```GridPanel.rowDefinitions```.
 The controls declaration are as simple as:
 ```
 <ListView row="0" />
 <Button row="1"/>